Welcome to the Shankleville Historical Society

 Shankleville Community, Texas is a “freedmen’s community” founded by Jim and Winnie Shankle in Deep East Texas.

-This Historical Society seeks to preserve the heritage, document the history and propogate the legacy of the Shankleveille Community.
+This Historical Society seeks to preserve the heritage, document the history and propagate the legacy of the Shankleveille Community.

-Named for Jim and Winnie Shankle, known as the first blacks in Newton County, Texas to buy land and become local leaders after gaining freedom by emancipation.
+Named for Jim and Winnie Shankle, known as the first Blacks in Newton County, Texas to buy land and become local leaders after gaining freedom by emancipation.
 Both were born in slavery: Jim in 1811, Winnie in 1814.
-After Winnie and her three children were sold to a Texan, Jim ran away from his Mississippi owner.
+After Winnie and her three children were moved from Mississippi to Texas, Jim ran away from his Mississippi enslaver.
 He traveled by night, foraged for food, swam streams (including the Mississippi River), walking out of sight the 400 miles to East Texas.
-At dusk one day he found Winnie beside her master's spring.
+At dusk one day he found Winnie beside a spring.
 After slipping out food for several days, Winnie told her master, who arranged to buy Jim.
-The couple worked side by side, bringing up Winnie's children and six of their own: George Washington (Wash) Rollins, Tobe Perkins, Mary Rollins (McBride), George, Henry, Houston, John, Harriet (Odom), B. M. (Lewis).
+The couple worked side by side, bringing up Winnie’s children and six of their own: George Washington (Wash) Rollins, Tobe Perkins, Mary Rollins (McBride), George, Henry, Houston, John, Harriet (Odom), B. M. (Lewis).
 In 1867, they began buying land, and with their associate, Steve McBride, eventually owned over 4,000 acres.

 We invite your to explore our site, learn more about Shankleville, share your stories, and consider donating to support our efforts.